maxgoldb/bampfa-workflows/digitization/audio/audio-cassette-vendor-digitization.md

     * Check for at minimum an A-side file for each
   * Transfer copy of directory tree to the MediaVault NAS
     * `rsync -arv -p chmod=rwx ./ -e ssh "user@1.2.3.4:/path/to/mediavault/CLIR"`
-  * Make local copies on the project assistant computer for QC
+  * Make local copies on the project assistant computer
+    * Each preservation master file should come with a sidecar md5 checksum file
+    * Use a tool like [md5tool](https://github.com/cavpp/md5tool/blob/master/md5tool.py) to compare the local copy with the vendor-provided checksum
+    * We may end up using a similar script or simply calling `md5` on the files
+    * In any case, if any files transferred unsuccessfully locally, transfer them again
 * Any discrepancies between manifest and hard drive or shipping tote contents should be reported to staff and vendor immediately
 * Because we provided the vendor only with A-side details in the manifest, the project assistant may need to create new database records for additional events recorded on B-side